92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 1 hour

 Introducing dessert nachos.
-We repeat: dessert nachos.
+I repeat: dessert nachos.
 You already love starting a meal with the savory kind, so why not end one with a plateful of this sweet version, made with cinnamon-sugar tortilla chips and all the toppings?

 43. Strawberry-Mango Hawaiian Shave Ice